rsz_1moving_thrugh_thr_layer

 Linux Host Enumeration

 In a Linux environment, it is common practice to identify the host network details.
-A standalone isolated machine is scarce these days, and most systems will be interconnected to other systems somehow.
-Run the following command to display IP information, saving the output to a text file instead of the popular methods of displaying text on the screen.
+A standalone isolated machine is scarce these days, and most systems are somehow interconnected to other systems.
+Run the following command to display IP information, saving the output to a text file instead of the popular method of displaying text on the screen.

 Note:

 1. Below, you can see there is usually a lot of helpful information displayed with network information.
-In the screenshot, note the network device ens33, and the MAC address is also listed.
+The screenshot shows that the network device ens33 and the MAC address are also listed.

-2. The hping3 is a command-line tool that can craft and send customized network packets.
-It offers various options and functionalities, making it an invaluable asset for network discovery, port scanning, and firewall testing tasks.
+2. Hping3 is a command-line tool for crafting and sending customized network packets.
+It offers various options and functionalities, making it invaluable for network discovery, port scanning, and firewall testing tasks.

-3. One of the critical strengths of hping3 lies in its advanced features.
+3. One of hping3’s critical strengths lies in its advanced features.
 From TCP/IP stack fingerprinting to traceroute mode, hping3 goes beyond basic packet crafting and provides robust network analysis and troubleshooting techniques.

 Analysis:

-• The w command will show who, what, and where from; in the above screenshot, a user is connecting from a remote location, and this highlights how interconnected we are today; connection could be anywhere in the world.
-Other helpful information here shows the user has a terminal open bash and is running the w command.
+• The w command will show who, what, and where.
+In the above screenshot, a user is connecting from a remote location, which highlights how interconnected we are today; the connection could be anywhere in the world.
+Other helpful information here shows that the user has an open terminal bash and is running the w command.

 • Use the hping command to ping your machine seven times using. sudo hping3 127.0.0.1 -c 57.